 The key management personnel of the Academy Trust are as listed on page 1.
-2 members of the senior management team donated and recharged their time to Derby Diocesan Academy Trust 2 as their services are employed by Derby Diocesan Board of Education.
-The value of the donated services in the year was £81,451 (2018: £81,503).
+Three members of the senior management team donated their time to Derby Diocesan Academy Trust as their services are employed by Derby Diocesan Board of Education.
+The value of the donated services in the year was $\pounds 81,451$ (2018: $\pounds 81,503$).

-Within the year the central trust management team also included consultancy operational management by Richard Wetherall (Finance Director).
+Within the year the central trust management team also included consultancy operational management by Richard Wetherall.
 The cost for these services totalled £42,240 (2018: £40,000).